Translating psychological, cultural, and symbolic depth into frameworks that support communication, insight, and change.

 Cultural Strategist and Interpretive Researcher

-I hold an MSc in Culture and Society (Honors) from the London School of Economics and a BA in Communication (Summa Cum Laude) from USC, where I focused on cultural theory, media and audience studies, semiotics, gender, consumer psychology, and applied psychoanalysis.
+I earned an MSc in Culture and Society (Honors) from the London School of Economics and a BA in Communication (Summa Cum Laude) from USC, focusing on cultural theory, media and audience studies, semiotics, gender, consumer psychology, and applied psychoanalysis — a methodological lineage that grounds my work across symbolic systems, narrative meaning, and cultural strategy.

-My early academic research explored how creative subcultures in Tel Aviv used digital platforms to reframe urban identity — reshaping the city’s symbolic economy, including how it was marketed, experienced, and contested.
+My early academic research explored how creative subcultures in Tel Aviv used digital platforms to reframe urban identity, reshaping the city’s symbolic economy and broadening the ways it was represented, experienced, and contested.

-Whether in for-profit, nonprofit, or public contexts, I help clients navigate this symbolic field with clarity and care.
+Across for-profit, nonprofit, and public contexts, I guide clients through this terrain with clarity, sensitivity, and depth.

 Career Snapshot

-Over the past decade, I’ve led cross-sector projects for global NGOs, city governments, health researchers, and cultural institutions — often working across the gap between grassroots meaning and institutional strategy.
+Over the past decade, I have led cross-sector projects for global NGOs, city governments, health researchers, and cultural institutions — often working at the seam between grassroots meaning and institutional strategy.

 Selected Roles: